5 Ways to Mitigate Human Capital Risk When Employing in North America

 These five methods can help you manage and mitigate some of the risks associated with human capital in North America.

-1. Plan Ahead for Risks
+1. Plan ahead for risks

 The first thing you should do is identify the risks associated with your human capital on both sides of the border.
 What are the costs associated with an unmotivated or disengaged employee?
 What are the risks of hiring someone who isn’t the right fit?